-We’ve all seen the Lifetime movies: a thin-to-maybe-chubby young, white girl walks into the bathroom stall after eating lunch in the school cafeteria.
-We hear retching, followed by the girl coming out of the stall to clean out her mouth with some water from the sink.
-In just a few minutes, we’ve been shown the classic perception of what someone with bulimia looks like.
-But is this picture really all the disorder is about?
+We’ve all seen the Lifetime movies: a young, white high schooler walks into the bathroom stall after eating lunch in the school cafeteria.
+We hear retching and then the girl comes out of the stall to clean out her mouth with some water from the sink.
+In just a few minutes, we are shown the classic perception of what someone with bulimia looks like.
+But is this really what the disorder is all about?

 MYTH: Bulimia nervosa only impacts women.

 FACT: Bulimia nervosa affects people of all genders.
-In fact, studies show us that the population most at risk for eating disorders in general are those who belong to the transgender community (2).
-Cisgender men are also increasingly at risk for eating disorders, and gay men are also disproportionately impacted by these illnesses (3).
+In fact, studies show us that the population most at risk for eating disorders in general are those in the transgender community (2).
+Cisgender men are also increasingly at risk for eating disorders like bulimia and gay men are also disproportionately impacted by these illnesses (3).

 MYTH: Self-induced vomiting is the only compensatory behavior that clinicians and family members should be on the lookout for when diagnosing someone with bulimia nervosa.

-FACT: Those struggling with bulimia may engage in compensatory behaviors of many kinds, including excessive exercise, or using laxatives, diet pills, and more (7).
+FACT: Those struggling with bulimia may engage in compensatory behaviors of many kinds, including excessive exercise, using laxatives or diet pills and more (7).
+It’s important to know about the various causes and symptoms of bulimia.

 MYTH: Someone struggling with bulimia nervosa is likely to be in a small body.

-Less extreme—though still serious!—physical consequences include damage to the esophagus, IBS, eroded tooth enamel, and more (4).
+Less extreme — though still serious — physical consequences from purging include damage to the esophagus, IBS, eroded tooth enamel and more (4).

 MYTH: Bulimia is untreatable.

 FACT: As with all eating disorders, bulimia nervosa is treatable with the right team and the right treatment approach.
-Research shows us that cognitive-behavioral-therapy (CBT), alongside working with a competent and compassionate recovery team, offers someone the best chance for recovery (6).
+Research shows us that cognitive-behavioral-therapy (CBT), when administered by a competent and compassionate recovery team, offers someone the best chance for recovery (6).

-There are many myths about bulimia out there.
-Though we have only covered a handful, it is clear that these misconceptions have real-life consequences.
-These misconceptions, when unchecked, can determine who gains access to treatment, who is considered deserving of treatment, and more.
-If we hope to treat and prevent eating disorders in the long-term, it is important that we recognize and interrogate these myths.
-Ultimately, it is important that we eradicate these myths, not only from the popular-culture narrative of eating disorders, but from our treatment centers as well.
+There are many more myths about bulimia out there.
+Though we have only covered a handful, these misconceptions have real-life consequences.
+The misconceptions, when unchecked, can determine who gains access to treatment, who is considered deserving of treatment and more.
+If we hope to treat and prevent eating disorders in the long-term, it is important that we recognize these myths and provide the facts that disprove them.

 Ashley M. Seruya is a social work student, virtual assistant, and content creator specializing in eating disorder recovery, Health at Every Size, and weight stigma.
 Learn more about her work at ashleymseruya.com or on her Instagram at @cozibae.